May 18, 2022

 ESXi upgrade by using ESXCLI is divided into two types:

-- The offline method – you have to download the offline bundle from the VMware website manually, upload the file to the ESXi datastore, and use this bundle for the ESXi upgrade.
+- Offline method: you have to download the offline bundle from the VMware website manually, upload the file to the ESXi datastore, and use this bundle for the ESXi upgrade.

-- The online method – you should use VMware online repositories to download and install new packages for an ESXi profile update.
+- Online method: you should use VMware online repositories to download and install new packages for an ESXi profile update.

-Download the ESXi 7 offline bundle from the VMware website.
+- Download the ESXi 7.0 Update 2 offline bundle from the VMware website.
 The zip archive of the offline bundle is available along with the ESXi ISO installation image.
-In our case the name of the downloaded VMware vSphere Hypervisor (ESXi) offline bundle file is:
+You can select the needed version in the drop-down list which contains ESXi 7.0, ESXi 7.0 Update 1, ESXi 7.0 Update 2, and other versions.
+In this example, the name of the downloaded VMware vSphere Hypervisor (ESXi) offline bundle file is:

-Go to Storage > Datastores, select the datastore (datastore1 in our case), and click Datastore Browser.
+- Go to Storage > Datastores, select the datastore (datastore1 in this example), and click Datastore Browser.

-Select a directory to store bundle files or create a new directory in the datastore browser.
-We create the ESXi7-bundle directory to store the VMware-ESXi-7.0.0-15843807-depot.zip file.
+- Select a directory to store bundle files or create a new directory in the datastore browser.
+We create the ESXi7-bundle directory to store the VMware-ESXi-7.0U2d-18538813-depot.zip file.
 Click Upload to browse a zip bundle file and upload the file to the selected directory in the datastore.

-Make sure that there are not any VMs in the running state on this ESXi host before starting the ESXi upgrade process.
+- Make sure that there are no VMs in the running state on this ESXi host before starting the ESXi upgrade process.

 vmware -v is the command that allows you to check the current version of ESXi running on your server in the console.

-Run the update command to upgrade ESXi 6.7 to 7.0:
+- Run the update command to upgrade ESXi 6.7 to 7.0 Update 2:

-where ESXi-7.0.0-15843807-standard is the ESXi profile name that contains the version and build number that is equal to the ESXi version and build number defined in the name of the VMware-ESXi-7.0.0-15843807-depot.zip file used for ESXi upgrade.
+where ESXi-7.0U2d-18538813-standard is the ESXi profile name that contains the version and build number that is equal to the ESXi version and build number defined in the name of the VMware-ESXi-7.0U2d-18538813-depot.zip file used for the ESXi upgrade.
 A profile consists of VIBs and defines an ESXi image.
 A VIB is an ESXi software package.

-Wait for a while until you see the command output.
+- Wait until you see the command output.

-After successful execution of the command you can see a list of updated packages (VIBs – VMware installation bundles) in the console output.
+- After the successful execution of the command you can see a list of updated packages (VIBs – VMware installation bundles) in the console output.

-Don’t forget to assign a serial number for ESXi 7.0 because the serial number for ESXi 6.7 doesn’t work for ESXi 7.0.
+Don’t forget to assign a serial number for ESXi 7.0 because the serial number for ESXi 6.7 doesn’t work for ESXi 7.0 or for ESXi 7.0 Update 2.
 Since the vSphere 6 license is not valid, the upgraded ESXi 7.0 host starts to work in the full-featured evaluation mode for a 60-day period.
-Thus, you have 60 days after upgrade to enter a vSphere 7 serial number otherwise the functionality of ESXi 7.0 will be limited.
+Thus, you have 60 days after the upgrade to enter a valid vSphere 7 serial number otherwise the functionality of ESXi 7.0 will be limited.

-When using the online method, you should configure internet access for the ESXi host that you want to upgrade and place the host in maintenance mode manually.
+When using the online method, you should configure internet access for the ESXi host that you want to upgrade and manually place the host in maintenance mode.

 esxcli software profile get